Pyr-000/YetAnotherStableDiffusion/README.md

 - `-mn`/`--mix-negative-prompts` switches to mixing negative prompts directly into the prompt itself, instead of using them as uncond embeddings.
 See [Usage & Features](#usage--features)
 - `-dnp`/`--default-negative-prompt` can be used to specify a default negative prompt, which will be utilized whenever no negative prompts is given.
 - `-cls`/`--clip-layer-skip` can be used to specify a default CLIP (text encoder) skip value if none is specified in the prompt.
 See [Usage & Features](#usage--features)
+- `-rnc`/`--re-encode` can be used to specify a path to an image or folder of images, which will be re-encoded using the VAE of the loaded model.
+This uses the latents stored in image metadata.
+- `-sel`/`--static-embedding-length` sets a static prompt embedding length, disabling dynamic length functionality.
+A value of 77 (text encoder length limit) should be used to reproduce results of previous/other implementations.
+- `-mc`/`--mix_concat` switches the prompt mixing mode to concatenate multiple prompt embeddings together instead of calculating a weighted sum.
+Applied when combining prompts with `;;` or interpolating between prompts.
+See [Usage & Features](#usage--features)

 # Precision